-Kev Audit Matter

-Management is required to test goodwill within each CGU annually for impairment.
+Key Audit Matter How we addressed the Key Audit Matter in the audit Management is required to test goodwill within each CGU annually for impairment.
+We have obtained an understanding of the Group's budgeting and forecasting process as well as the impairment review process.
 In respect of the Tuffnells CGU, as a result of current trading performance, additional time taken to turn the business around and the economic outlook management determined an impairment to the CGU of £45.5m based on value in use.
+The audit team have engaged with our internal valuations team to audit the underlying assumptions and inputs in the impairment models.
+This comprised an assessment of the appropriateness of the discount rate used and assessment of the underlying mechanics of the model.
 This resulted in full impairment of goodwill (£6.0m) and intangibles (£26.9m) as well as part impairment of property, plant and equipment ("PPE") (£12.6m).
+Furthermore, the audit team evaluated the accuracy of Management's historical forecasting, challenged the revenue and margin and other cash flows assumptions based on our knowledge of the business, contractual revenue streams and the economic outlook.
 The remaining amount of the impairment totalling £1.7m was not recorded on the basis that the fair value less costs to sell supported the carrying value of the remaining assets.
 No other assets were determined by management as requiring impairment.
+In respect of the Tuffnells CGU we scrutinised and tested the remaining amount of the impairment totalling £1.7m which was not recorded, through assessment of the fair value of assets.
 There is an inherent uncertainty involved in forecasting and discounting future cash flows and therefore constitutes a key judgement.
 As per Note 1(e) management consider these to be a key accounting estimates.
+The impact of the impairment to the Tuffnells CGU was also factored into the assessment of the carrying value of the Parent company's investment in its subsidiary.
 Notes 13 and 14 provide additional detail of the impairments recorded against Goodwill, intangibles and PPE.

-The impairment charges have been recorded as adjusting items as detailed in Note 4.
+Finally we have assessed the adequacy of the financial statement disclosures in Note 13. in respect of the Group financial statements and in Note 3 of the Parent company financial statements relating to this Key Audit Matter.
+The impairment charges have been recorded as adjusting items as